infoforcefeed/OlegDB/CONTRIBUTING.md

 We have a rather large amount of [issues](https://github.com/infoforcefeed/OlegDB/issues) in the github issue-tracking system.

 The general rule appears to be if it's not assigned, it's fair game.
 Some tickets have a larger scope than others and this isn't really defined anywhere.
 If the ticket is just really vague but seems important, it's probably a discussion thing.

 Of course, contributions should not be limited to the ticketing system.
-If you want to add support for something or a random feature, go ahead.
+If you want to add support for something, go ahead.
 The worst we can do is belittle you and your code (we probably won't, though).

 General Guidelines
 ==================